 Jones is supported by the wider Janus Henderson Global Equity Income team, which is a treasure trove of experience.
-Three members of the team – Job Curtis, James Henderson and Alex Crooke – have more than three decades of investment experience.
+Three members of the team – Job Curtis, James Henderson and Alex Crooke – have more than three decades of investment experience individually.
 Janus Henderson’s collaborative and friendly culture means Jones can make the most of the experience around him.

 From the remaining universe, Jones looks for companies with proven and understandable business models, high-quality management teams and strong positions in their industries.
-He thinks about how the company defends its position through competitive advantages like brands and intellectual property, and whether those advantages can endure over time.
+He thinks about how the company defends its position through competitive advantages like brand strength and intellectual property, and whether those advantages can endure over time.
 He also likes companies in a strong financial position with plenty of cash flow, allowing them to reinvest for future growth, while at the same time rewarding shareholders with rising dividends.

 Finally, he considers the company’s valuation, applying a range of valuation techniques that are relevant to the company and the industry it operates in.

 Like all funds in the IA UK Equity Income sector, this one can invest up to 20% of its assets outside of the UK.
 The manager uses overseas exposure to access areas that aren’t available in the UK, or to add diversification during times of uncertainty, such as the 2016 Brexit referendum and the onset of the Covid-19 crisis early in 2020.
 He’s recently reduced the fund’s overseas investments to around 14% because he believes there are an increasing number of interesting opportunities on home soil.